 Vice Chairman: Ingrid Paoletti

-Directors: Marco Belloli, Luigi De Nardo, Maurizio Montagnese, Monica Papini, Claudio Picech, Lucio Pinto, Giuseppe Tannoia, Umberto Tolino, Elena Vasco
+Directors: Marco Belloli, Luigi De Nardo, Maurizio Montagnese, Monica Papini, Lucio Pinto, Umberto Tolino, Elena Vasco, Francesca Zarri.

 Fondazione Politecnico di Milano is managed by a Board of Directors, whose eleven members are selected by Politecnico – six members including the President – the other Founders – four members – and the final member by the Ministry for Education, Universities and Research.
 The Rector of Politecnico di Milano and the President of the Founders Assembly are entitled to attend the Board meetings with no voting rights.
 The Board of Directors is responsible for the Foundation’s ordinary and extraordinary administration.
 Their duties include defining the guidelines for the Foundation’s work and the relative objectives and programmes, appointing the General Director, administering the Foundation’s assets and approving the financial statements.

 Chairman: Attilio Fontana, President of Regione Lombardia

 Deputy Chairpersons: Cristina Tajani, Councilor for Labor Policies, Productive Activities, Commerce and Human Resources, Municipality of Milan; Vico Valassi, UniverLecco President